How to Collect Text Messages for Court (Without Altering Data)

 6. Consider professional preservation before litigation escalates

-Early preservation may help ensure that, if formal discovery, forensic analysis, or expert review later becomes necessary, reliable source material remains available.
+Preservation at the outset may help ensure that, if formal discovery, forensic analysis, or expert review later becomes necessary, reliable source material remains available.

 Related core guides